caseywatts/musical-improv-games/src/content/exercises/hush-little-baby.md

   * The rotation keeps going until someone holds their last note.
 * Notes:
   * If you want to prepare beforehand, it’s best to have the object in mind so that you know what you will rhyme with; then work backwards to figure out what word could be used to set you up for that rhyme.
-  * If you fall out of rhythm, take your time to finish your line; others will adjust..
+  * If you fall out of rhythm, take your time to finish your line; others will adjust.
 * Video reference: [https://www.youtube.com/watch?v=NOCx4D7KoGo](https://www.youtube.com/watch?v=NOCx4D7KoGo)
   * This is the song off which the game is based, just need the first 35 seconds